HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ### Portlet Fragment Cache

-Depending on processing requirements, it may be beneficial to cache the HTML output of an individual portlets on a page.
+Depending on processing requirements, it may be beneficial to cache the HTML output of an individual portlet on a page.
 Portlets that make requests to slow backends or have high processing requirements are good candidates for fragment caching.
 Note that Performance measurements with and without fragment caching are recommended to see if this feature provides any benefit under real-world conditions.

-Fragment caching is useful when a only a single portlet on a page is dynamic.
+Fragment caching is useful when only a single portlet on a page is dynamic.
 In this case, the entire page cannot have a Cache-Control header (set with Adaptive Page Caching) since that will prevent the dynamic content from being updated.
 But, there is no need to regenerate the content of the portlets that do not change.
 So, the static portlets’ content can be cached to improve performance of the page overall.

 Portlet Fragment Caching leverages the underlying WebSphere Servlet Fragment Cache.
 So, this service must be enabled first.
 Then, the Portlet Fragment Cache can be enabled.
 Once enabled, individual portlets must be configured to enable caching for each portlet.